Part I: Exam Strategies

 EP: I see salivating and my cheeks going crazy.

 TG: I think when we’re teaching beginners structure we have to show them how to calibrate extremes visually as in low and high.
-Once they have that down they can find the middle and other gradations pretty quickly and finally put wine into that context.
+Once they have that down, they can find the middle and other gradations pretty quickly.

 EP: Going back to tannin, I would say that if anything I’ve often pictured an oak barrel.